influitive/patternity/README.md

 #### Generate styleguide

-To manually generate the styleguide, you can run `npm run styleguide-build`, which will deposit the results into styleguide/public.
+To manually generate the styleguide, you can run `npm run styleguide-build`, which will install the styleguide and deposit the results into styleguide/public.
 Alternatively, you can run `npm run styleguide-server` which will host a local hot-reloading server on localhost:3000 (can be configured in styleguide/styleguide.config.js) Any changes to components or styleguide will be immediately reflected on the server.
+However this will install it again.
+To skip the install again, just `(cd styleguide && npm run start)`